Winter Packing List for Europe | Travel Must-Haves for Women

 Winter coat

-If you're going to spend your money on one item for your cold weather packing list, a warm (but lightweight) winter coat is it.
-For so many years I tried to get by with cheap coats.
-Last year I decided that my Christmas gift would be a Canada Goose down coat.
+If you're going to invest in one item for your cold weather packing list for Europe, a warm (but lightweight) winter coat is it.

 Winter boots

 I typically only wear boots during my winter travels.
-They're comfortable and durable plus you can pair them with thick socks to keep your feet warm and toasty.
+They're comfortable and durable, plus you can pair them with thick socks to keep your feet warm and toasty.
 There are several types of boots I like to wear.

 Hiker boot